patrickromeromccafferty/wetgrain/about.md

 [home](index.md) | [issues](issues.md) | [shop](shop.md)  |  [submissions](submit.md)

-# about
+## About

-Wet Grain is a magazine for poetry that engages with matters of land-use, provenance, and ownership.
+Wet Grain is a magazine for poetry and essays on matters of land-use, provenance, and ownership.
 It is edited by Patrick Romero McCafferty & Nasim Luczaj.

 Its most recent issue (Sept 2025), guest-edited by Charles Lang, Eloise Birtwhistle, & Nasim Luczaj is [available now](shop.md).